ThwCorbin/toms-site/src/posts/markdown-guide.md

 ![Tom's favicon is a blue circle with 'ThwC' text](/assets/images/favicon/apple-touch-icon.png "Tom's favicon")

-And here is the Markup for an image with a link:
+And here is the Markdown for an image with a link:

 ```
 [![Tom's Two-up Two-Down website](/assets/images/favicon/favicon-32x32.png)](https://www.thwcorbin.com "Tom's website")